LimHyungTae/paper_quality_plot.matlab/README.md

 * the method for changing the default tick fonts to the latex version

-`set(groot, 'defaultAxesTickLabelInterpreter','latex');` below the figure declaration line.
+Add `set(groot, 'defaultAxesTickLabelInterpreter','latex');` below the figure declaration line.

 * tilelayout (Only applicable on latest version Matlab)